open-contracting/standard/standard/docs/en/support/governance.md

 ## Deprecation policy

 If a term (a class or property) is scheduled to be renamed or removed from the specification as a result of the revision process, the next minor release of the specification must [deprecate](https://en.wikipedia.org/wiki/Deprecation) the term within the schema, and the following major release must rename or remove the term from the schema, making the term obsolete.
-Implementations may use deprecated terms, but will receive warnings from the OCDS validator described below.
-Implementations may not use obsolete terms, and will receive errors from the OCDS validator.
+Implementations may use deprecated terms, but will receive warnings from the OCDS Data Review Tool described below.
+Implementations may not use obsolete terms, and will receive errors from the OCDS Data Review Tool.

 ## Translation and localization policy